 One of the biggest challenges of our rapidly growing school is supporting the team through induction and change, as well as ensuring the wider community understands how changes are implemented.
-This has been made more difficult due to the 2020 COVID-19 lockdown of schools.
+This has been made more difficult due to the 2020/21 COVID-19 lockdown of schools.
 Change management is key.
 Ongoing crisis management has been the main focus since March 2020; responding to Public Health; discussing standards of online learning with senior team and governors; planning for the reopening of the school and catch up strategy.
+Catch up grant was deployed following analysis of need both socially and academically; this is scrutinised by governors.